jaredmo/blog/content/resume.md

 ----------
 **Lyra Health**
 *Head of Financial Business Systems*, 5/21 - present
 - I currently lead the Financial Business Systems team at Lyra Health.
-Users and operations span six continents.
+Lyra's users and operations span six continents.
 My role is to set systems strategy for the consolidated global enterprise.
+- During my time, Lyra has expanded from a US-only business to an international business with a worldwide network of subsidiaries.
+My team has implemented Coupa, Zuora, Avalara, and numerous NetSuite modules as the business has scaled.
+We support several layers of multicurrency consolidation in both GAAP and IFRS as well as global tax reporting.
+- We created a Snowflake data warehouse in collaboration with Lyra's data team.
+I [authored](https://github.com/fivetran/dbt_netsuite/pull/90) the NetSuite multibook and multicurrency dbt features, and the code was accepted into the vendor's open source repository.

 **AmSurg Corp**
 *Senior Director of Financial Services, IT Specialist*, 4/18 – 5/21